mconley25/webs2025spring/assets.md

 Four Sisters Coffee Co.
 Logo-made by Maddie Conley on Canva.

-Image of Four Sisters-personal image from Maddie Conley.
+Image of four sisters-personal image from Maddie Conley.